Procession of the dead: Hawai'i

 The Nightmarchers of Hawaiian mythology are also considered to be a version of the "procession of the dead".

 Asia

 Nepal

 Professors Fabio Armand, Marie-Agnès Cathiard and Christian Abry state they have found an occurrence of the theme of the procession of the dead "in the rural areas outside the Kathmandu Valley of Central Nepal".
-This retinue, called panchabhāya ("five" + "younger brother") manifest as "five or more spirits" riding on horses and dressed in white.
+This retinue, called panchabhāya (from pancha 'five', and bhāya 'younger brother') manifest as "five or more spirits" riding on horses and dressed in white.

 Americas

 Brazil

 The motif is also present in cultural traditions of Brazil.